Bug report #15827

-#2 Updated by Kate Callan almost 4 years ago
+#2 Updated by Kate Callan over 4 years ago

 Update: This only seems to happen when using atlases which involve a change of scale between atlas features, and does not happen when using atlases which utilise multiple copies of the same feature for different plans.
 However, the issue does not necessarily coincide with switching between features.

 #6 Updated by Giovanni Manghi about 2 years ago

 - Status changed from Open to Closed

 QGIS 3.4 has recently become our new Long Term Release (LTR) version.
 This is a major step in our history – a long term release version based on the massive updates, library upgrades and improvements that we carried out in the course of the 2.x to 3x upgrade cycle.